SINTEFMedtek/CustusX/source/resource/core/usReconstructionTypes/doc/org.custusx.resource.core.usacquisitionfileformat.md

 Frame Data {filebase}_{frame}.mhd {#us_acq_file_format_mhd_indexed}
 -----------------------------------------------------------

 A sequence of files in the metaheader file format containing the image data, one file for each frame.
 The frame index is given by the index {frame} in the file name.

+The metaheader files contains orientation+position info identical to the positions in \ref us_acq_file_format_fp.
+The files can thus be imported directly back into CustusX and appear in the correct position.

 See http://www.itk.org/Wiki/MetaIO/Documentation for more.